a fun language for serious programming

 end

-var a: Collection[Int] = ...
+var col: Collection[Int] = [1, 2, 3]

-if a isa Comparable then
+if col isa Comparable then

 # the static type is still Collection[Int]